ChicoState/Wordler/README.md

 ```

 The game will randomly-select a 5-letter word and you have unlimited guesses to get the word right.
 Each time you guess, if you have a letter that matches the same location as it is in the secret word, it will be revealed to you.
 However, any letter that does *not* match the secret word's letter at the same location will be displayed as `_`.
 Good luck!

+If you would like to quit the game at any point, just type 'quit' for your guess and the game will end.